-Carroll School students explore the implications of deep-sea mining with their second-place win at the Eller Collegiate Ethics Case Competition.
+Carroll School students explore the implications of deep-sea mining—and shine at the prestigious international Collegiate Ethics Case Competition

 Imagine that you’re part of a consulting group advising Ford Motor Company as it considers where to source minerals for its electric vehicles.
 What are the legal and financial implications favoring sea-bed mining versus land mining?
 More importantly, what are the ethical implications?

 That was the premise of this year’s international Collegiate Ethics Case Competition—in which two Carroll School of Management seniors, Bozhena Kulchyckyj and Bijoy Shah, won second place overall.
 Hosted by the Eller College of Management at the University of Arizona, the 19th annual competition took place in October, with 25 schools invited to compete over Zoom and in person.
 In addition to Boston College and first-place winning Concordia University in Quebec, Canada, participating institutions included Georgetown University, Emory University, and University of Texas at Austin.

 The Eller competition, one of the leading case competitions of its kind, asks students to explore business ethics cases with real-word ties, collaborating to better understand corporate social responsibility and the dilemmas they might face in their future careers.
 This is the highest that Boston College students have placed at the event since 2012.

 While embodying a fictional consulting firm, B², Kulchyckyj and Shah successfully argued that it was in Ford Motor Company’s best interest financially, legally and ethically to avoid sea-bed mining for the time being, laying out a multi-step plan of action dubbed Ford Future Focused.